wp-plugins/powerpress/readme.txt

 = 4.0.9 =
 * Releaesd on TBD
 * Fixed logic for displaying statistics in dashboard to time out after 1 second (was previously 15 seconds) so if there's a network issue between the server and blubrry.com the dashboard still loads promptly.
 (Thanks Michael Hansen for bringing to our attention!)
+* Added new filter `powerpress_feed_auth` for other plugins to filter feed authentication.
+(Thanks amereservant for the feature suggestion!)
+* Added new define `POWERPRESS_AUTO_DETECT_ONCE`, edits to existing episodes will use the specify option if this define is set to true.
+(Thanks amereservant for the feature suggestion!)
+* Fixed bug with ID3 tagging not correctly incrementing the track number for episodes.
+This only affected Blubrry hosting customers who had this option turned on.
+(Thanks RWPeck for bringing to our attention!)

 = 4.0.8 =
 * Released on 4/19/2013